 - HEPA Air Purifiers – One of the most efficient and effective ways to clean the air in an office is with a HEPA based air purifier.
 These machines pull up to 99.97% of airborne particulates from the air.
 More and more offices are implementing them to help keep personnel healthy and happy.

 With any luck, your petition to the management at your office will be heeded and things will be done to improve the indoor air quality there.
-By ordering a HEPA air purifier from Clean Air Plus, your office can improve the purity of its air dramatically.
+By getting a HEPA air purifier from your office can improve the purity of its air dramatically.
 In turn, workers will stay healthier and are more likely to enjoy benefits like allergy and sinus relief.